lazysasha/barista-service/assignment.md

-# Build your own barista
+# Build your own coffeehouse

-Summary of assignments:
+Congratulations!
+You are the proud owner of a new franchise license of CoffeeBucks ™, so you're allowed to open your own